 Georgia Asperger's Organization

-We are dedicated to reaching and teaching Barrow and surrounding county residents within our community
+We are dedicated to reaching and teaching families & communities

-about Asperger's and HFA (high functioning autism) through
+about Asperger's and HFA (high functioning autism) awareness through

 family and community events, workshops, and monthly meetings.